What is one power of the states?

-State governments and state government budgets provide police protection in the United States.
-States have a responsibility to maintain law and order for the health and welfare of the people.
+State governments provide police protection in the United States.
+States are responsible for maintaining law and order for the health and welfare of the population.

-While police powers can be challenged in state and federal courts and may be deemed unconstitutional, they must have the authority to use physical force against people in certain situations.
+While police powers can be challenged in state and federal courts and may be deemed unconstitutional, they must be able to use physical force against people in certain situations.
 However, they are obliged to uphold citizens’ constitutional rights.

 State governments use their budgets to build fire stations, purchase fire trucks, and source other fire fighting equipment.
 They also allocate funding to train and test firefighters and pay their salaries and benefits.